Purple Noon: Plot

 When Philippe's friend Freddy Miles tracks down "Philippe's" hideaway, he is surprised to only find Tom there.
 Feeling that Freddy is beginning to suspect the truth, Tom impulsively murders him and dumps the body outside town.
 Freddy's body is soon found, and the Italian police become involved, suspecting "Philippe" in the murder.
 Tom continues his charade, switching between his own identity and Philippe's to give the illusion that Philippe is still alive and on the run.

 Tom survives a string of close calls, throwing the Italian police off his trail and seemingly outwitting everyone.
 After forging Philippe's suicide note and a will that leaves Philippe's entire fortune to Marge, Tom thinks he is finally in the clear.
 He returns to Mongibello and then seduces Marge, in Philippe's home.

 Philippe's father arrives in Mongibello to settle the transfer of Philippe's estate and the sale of his yacht.
 Marge leaves Tom at the beach to go meet Philippe's father, while Tom goes to a seaside café and celebrates the success of his gambit by ordering the best drink in the house.
 As Philippe's boat is being pulled out of the water so a potential buyer can inspect it, Marge is horrified to see Philippe's canvas-wrapped body dragged up the slipway behind it, the loose end of the lashing having become wrapped around the sailboat's propeller.
 A police inspector from Rome who has been watching Tom goes to the café, where he has the waitress tell Tom, who is lounging in the sun, that there is a phone call for him.
-Tom smirks smugly and, unsuspectingly, walks into a trap, implying his eventual arrest.
+Tom smirks and, unsuspectingly, walks into a trap.